TOP63-DES60

 storm-light gashing, hurrying, dispersing?
 I can almost taste

-.
+the stillness.
 Are there faces in front of me?
 Are those eyes?

 And tongues in a gathering wilderness of mouths?
 Always it is strange